The Isle of Wight Family History Society is for all those who want to research their ancestors.

 The Society was formed in 1985 and offers members:

-- 4x 64 page information packed journals per year (either printed or an eJournal, depending on type of membership)
+- 4 Journals per year (either printed or an eJournal, depending on type of membership)

 - Monthly meetings with guest speakers (except May, June and August)